Darbestor/shoes-store/README.md

 # Shoes store.
 Example of microservices in Python

 # Overview
 **Shoes store** is an example project which demonstrates the use of microservices.
-Consists of 5 services and gateway written in **FastAPI**.
+Consists of 6 microservices written in **FastAPI**.

 # Usage